-The TSI does not repeat requirements specified in other applicable EU directives (see DV29bis, points 32 and 33 and revised annexes V and VI of Interoperability Directive)
+The TSI does not repeat requirements specified in other applicable EU directives.

+2.3.3.
 Section 4.3: Functional and technical specification of the interfaces.

-Interfaces with other subsystems are identified on this section.
+Interfaces with other subsystems are identified in this section.
 There is no verification to be performed in relation to TSIs covering other subsystems which are listed in this section during the conformity assessment against this TSI.

 2.4.
-Characteristics of the rolling stock subsystem
+Characterisation of the subsystem

+2.4.1.
 Clause 4.1.2: Description of the rolling stock subject to the application of this TSI

-(1) Rolling stock subject of the application of this TSI (designated as a unit in the context of this TSI) shall be described in the certificate of 'EC' verification, using one of the following characteristics:
+(1) Rolling stock subject to the application of this TSI (designated as a unit in the context of this TSI) shall be described in the certificate of 'EC' verification, using one of the following characteristics:

-- Trainsets in fixed formation, and when required, predefined formation(s) of several trainsets of the type under assessment for multiple operation. - Single vehicle of fixed rakes of vehicles intended for predefined formation(s) - Single vehicle or fixed rakes of vehicles intended for general operation and when required, predefined formation(s) of several vehicles (locomotives) of the type under assessment for multiple operation.
+- Trainset in fixed formation, and when required, predefined formation(s) of several trainsets of the type under assessment for multiple operation. - Single vehicle or fixed rakes of vehicles intended for predefined formation(s) - Single vehicle or fixed rakes of vehicles intended for general operation and when required, predefined formation(s) of several vehicles (locomotives) of the type under assessment for multiple operation.